craic/arduino_power/README.md

 come with clips and a rubberized seal.
 I've not tested how weather proof they are in real conditions but they look really good.

+You can get them on Amazon and I found them in my local drug store in Seattle (Bartell's)

-Their [200 ml Rectangular box #1520](http://sistemaplastics.com/products/klip-it-rectangular/200ml-rectangular2) can handle a *two* board stack and the [400ml Rectangular box #1540](http://sistemaplastics.com/products/klip-it-rectangular/400ml-rectangular) box can handle a *four* board stack.
+Their [200 ml Rectangular box #1520](http://sistemaplastics.com/products/klip-it-rectangular/200ml-rectangular2) can handle a *two* board stack and the [400ml Rectangular box #1540](http://sistemaplastics.com/products/klip-it-rectangular/400ml-rectangular) box can handle a *five* board stack.

+Here is my monitoring stack in the 400ml case.

 ![sistema_case](images/sistema_case.png)